NeutronStarDAO/ConstellationBook-English/src/3.ChainKey/VETKeys.md

 The way the keys get made has built-in protections, so even if some nodes get hacked, the secrets stay secret.

-Even if someone hacks device A or B, the private key won't leak directly, 'cause the user ID private key ain't stored locally.
+Even if someone hacks device A or B, the private key won't leak directly.
+Decryption keys can be deleted after use instead of being permanently stored locally.
+This is more secure than traditional public-key encryption methods, where users must always store their private keys locally.
 You just need a new comm ID, and you can re-generate the comm ID private key through the subnet.

 This keeps the transmission secure while also solving the issue of user devices being hacked.
 Compared to old school end-to-end encryption that just stores keys locally, the vetIBE system can get better hack resistance with the blockchain's help.